TO THE MEMBERS OF OMKAR SPECIALITY CHEMICALS LIMITED

-The particulars as prescribed under Section 134(3) (m) of the Act read with Rule 8(3) ofthe Companies (Accounts) Rules 2014 relating to Conservation of Energy Technologyabsorption Foreign Exchange earnings and outgo is provided in Annexure A which formspart of this Report.
+The particulars as prescribed under Section 134(3) (m) of the Act read with Rule 8(3)of the Companies (Accounts) Rules 2014 relating to Conservation of Energy Technologyabsorption Foreign Exchange earnings and outgo is provided in Annexure A which formspart of this Report.

 EXTRACT OF ANNUAL RETURN:

-The details forming part of the extract of the Annual Return in Form MGT-9 as requiredunder Section 92(3) of the Act read with Rule 12(1) of the Companies (Management andAdministration) Rules 2014 is included in this report asAnnexure B and forms an integral part of the Directors Report.
+The details forming part of the extract of the Annual Return in Form MGT-9 as requiredunder Sub-section (3) of Section 92 of the Act read with Sub-rule (1) of Rule 12 of theCompanies (Management and Administration) Rules 2014 is included in this report asAnnexure B and forms an integral part of the Directors' Report.

 DECLARATION BY INDEPENDENT DIRECTORS:

 All Independent Directors of the Company have given declarations that they meet thecriteria of Independence as laid down under Section 149(6) of the Act and Regulation16(1)(b) of the SEBI Listing Regulations 2015.
 In the opinion of the Board in the Actand the Rules made there under and are independent of thetheyfulfilltheconditionsofindependenceasspecified management.